Table of Contents

 Renewable energy sources

-Hotel Rangá utilizes only renewable energy sources.
-All electricity for the hotel’s operations comes from a nearby hydroelectric power station and all hot water for heating of the buildings and other needs comes from a nearby geothermal power station.
+Hotel Rangá utilizes only renewable and green energy sources.
+In fact, all electricity for the hotel’s operations comes from a nearby hydroelectric power station.
+What’s more, all of our hot water for heating the buildings and other needs comes from a nearby geothermal power station.

-We emphasize using local raw materials.
-The numerous greenhouses in South Iceland supply us with fresh vegetables year-round.
-In addition, we use salmon, Arctic char, seafood and meat from nearby areas.
-All the meat and dairy products we use are free of hormones or antibiotics.
+We strive to use local, raw materials.
+For example, the numerous greenhouses in South Iceland supply us with fresh vegetables year-round.
+In addition, we source salmon, arctic char, seafood and meat from local farms and fishermen.
+Furthermore, all the meat and dairy products we use are free of hormones or antibiotics.
 We sort all our waste to minimize impact on nature.
 In fact, our staff takes home much of the food waste to feed their farm animals.